 |Impossible, cannot happen|

 |Highly unlikely, though conceivable|

 |Even chance, could happen|

 Some might say that this scale is too complex or that the descriptions are not clear enough.
 I know that the subtleties sometimes get lost in translation, as I discovered when trying to train a group of non-native-English-speaking engineers in the use of the scale.
 Linguistic challenges can be a major hurdle to overcome!
 Simpler scales, like that used in CSA Z432 , can be easier to use but may result in gaps that are not easily dealt with.
 For example:

 |Cannot move out of way; or inadequate reaction time; or machine speed greater than 250 mm/s.|

 |Can move out of way; or sufficient warning/reaction time; or machine speed less than 250 mm/s.|

-A scale like the previous one may not be specific enough, or fine enough (sometimes referred to as ‘granularity’, or in this case ‘granular enough’) too be really useful.
+A scale like the previous one may not be specific enough, or fine enough (sometimes referred to as ‘granularity’, or in this case ‘granular enough’) to be really useful.
 There are software packages for risk assessment available as well.
-One popular product called CIRSMA™, uses a scale that looks like this:
+One defunct risk analysis software called CIRSMA used a probability scale that looks like this: